 - Safflower Oil – Safflower oil is one of the vegetable oils generally recommended to be avoided on the Paleo Diet.
 It is described as having inflammatory properties, an unbalanced omega 3 to omega 6 fatty acid profile as well as raising concerns for rancidity. (source)

-- Sunflower Oil – Similar to safflower oil, sunflower oil is one of the common vegetable oils that are recommended to be avoided on Paleo.
-It is has a problematic fatty acid ratio, is prone to rancidity and has inflammatory properties (source).
+- Sunflower Oil – Similar to safflower oil, sunflower oil is one of the common vegetable oils that are recommended to be avoided on a Paleo diet.
+Some of the reasons given are it has a problematic fatty acid ratio, is prone to rancidity and has inflammatory properties (source).

 As you can see from the above, although some ingredients are considered Paleo like the root vegetables used in the chips, the oils are not considered Paleo.

 These findings also match the general consensus on Paleo forums about Terra Chips, even though they typically do not go into detail on what aspects make the chips non-compliant.